Our Story

 In 1996 the pews were removed to make way for chairs, the pulpit was lowered to the level of the stage later being replaced by a movable one, has opened up the building for use in a variety of ways.

-A generous donation at the end of the century enabled the Church to build a large extension which made it possible to get rid of three portacabins which for sometime had provided accommodation for young peoples’ work.
+A generous donation at the end of the century enabled the Church to build a large extension which made it possible to remove three portacabins which for sometime had provided accommodation for young peoples’ work.
 Now there was a large open space, storage room, an office for the minister and a quiet room for small meetings.

 Recent years have seen the premises become available for use by community groups making the building more “people friendly”.
 The corework of the Church to spread the Gospel continues in groups within the Church, by forging closer ties with the Anglican Church and various activities in the local schools